VectorMethods

 From passive archive to working media intelligence

-The workflow is designed for teams that need results to leave the demo.
 Segment evidence, full-asset rollups, exports, APIs, and webhooks let media intelligence move into MAM systems, catalog tooling, editorial workbenches, recommendation workflows, and partner-delivery processes.

 Archive search and discovery